FitzwilliamMuseum/egyptiancoffins/_portraits/construction.md

 layout: coffins
 ---

 In this video, expert in ancient Egyptian woodworking, [Dr Geoffrey Killen](https://egyptiancoffins.org/team/geoff-killen/), demonstrates how the panels used in Roman period mummy portraits were prepared and carved.
 This is done via a reconstruction modelled on the ancient mummy portrait of Demos from Hawara (AD 75-100) held in the collection of the Egyptian Museum Cairo (CG 33237).
-The reconstruction is carefully made based on a detailed examination of the Demos portrait, as well as the original technology and materials used in other surviving portraits.
+The reconstruction is carefully made based on a detailed examination of the reverse of the portraits held in the Fitzwilliam Museum's collection, as well as the original technology and materials used in other surviving portraits.

 Arabic subtitles are available with this film.
 To activate, please select the ‘Closed Captions’ function.